MJK2627/AI-EdTech-Ambassador-Aibrary/README.md

 ## Presentation

-📊 [`Aibrary-Overview-and-Recommendations.pptx`](./Aibrary-Overview-and-Recommendations.pptx) — platform features and my recommendations, prepared for review.
+📊 [`Aibrary Product overview & Suggestion.pptx`] — platform features and my recommendations, prepared for review.

 ---
 *This repository documents my ambassador contributions at Aibrary for portfolio and reference purposes.*